NithinKuruba/tech-docs/OpenID/session-logout.md

 ## Session Monitoring

 RP's need a way to be able to monitor authenticated end user state at OP.
 Following the `exp` claim in the ID Token is a way to logout user.
 If the user logged out at OP even before `exp` claim then RP need a way to logout end user and this can be accomplished by making authentication requests with `prompt=none`(does not prompt end user to enter credentials).
 However, this could result in high network traffic to OP.
+A potential solution to this problem is through iframes.
+RP has its own invisible iframe that polls OP iframe's `postMessage` response for the end user's state.

+### RP iframe

+The RP loads an invisible iframe which knows ID and origin URI of the OP iframe.
+The RP does `postMessage` of `Client ID + " " + Session State` to OP iframe and it receives one of the three responses `unchanged`, `changed`, and `error`.

+Upon receipt of response `changed`, the RP makes authentication request with `prompt=none` and if it receives new ID Token from OP, it simply updates the state at its end.
+The RP iframe continues the polling again.
+In case of receiving `unchanged`, the RP does nothing.
+The end user will be forced to login if RP receives `error` response.